 Have a Safe Summer Road Trip with Maven Motors

-Maven Motors auto body shop in Baltimore MD is dedicated to helping every customer find the car of their dreams, and keep the cars that they have in great shape.
-From auto sales to collision repair, we can meet all of your car buying and maintenance needs.
-We pride ourselves on honesty and integrity and always doing what is right for you.
+Maven Motors auto body shop in Baltimore MD is dedicated to helping every customer with the car repairs that they need to drive their cars safely.
+We pride ourselves on honesty and integrity and always doing what is right for you, our customer.
 To learn more about our services, contact us today by calling (410) 358-1114 or visit our body shop.